 Molds thrive in dark, humid, and moist surfaces and objects in the bathroom, and so to prevent molds, you need to make sure your bathroom is not in this condition.
 You can achieve this by:

 Painting over your bathroom ceiling to conceal molds does not solve the problem.
 On the contrary, it damages the ceilings even further, and the molds continue spreading as long as the conditions are right for them and the mold source is not eliminated.
-It would help if you only painted the ceiling after having effectively killed and scraped the molds off it.
+It would help if you only painted the ceiling after having effectively eliminated and scraped the molds off it.

 You can use vinegar, hydrogen peroxide, tea tree oil, baking soda, and other non-toxic solutions to clean your bathroom ceiling.
 Spray any of these solutions on the affected area and allow it to settle for at least 30 minutes before you scrub to remove the molds.
 Again, note that DIY methods are advisable only if the affected area is smaller in size.